jesusepfvazquez/jesusepfvazquez/content/authors/admin/_index.md

 My dissertation, “Advancing Huntington Disease Modeling: Robust and Efficient Solutions for Right‐Censored Covariates,” tackles the challenge of linear regression with a right-censored covariate by adapting existing missing data estimators and developing new techniques.
 My work aims to improve the understanding of the symptom progression of neurodegenerative diseases like Huntington.
 I will be submitting my dissertation chapters for publication over the next few months, and I encourage you to stay tuned for updates.

 I’m always eager to connect --- especially with students!
 Below are fields related to my dissertation, but I'm generally a curious person.
 I would love to learn more about what you do.
 As a first-generation student, I understand the challenges of navigating graduate school, and I’m happy to share my experience and advice for making the most of your academic journey while building a career in biostatistics.

+# New work

+The first paper of my disseration is called [Establishing the Parallels and Differences Between Right-Censored and Missing Covariates"](https://arxiv.org/abs/2409.04684).
+In this paper we adapt various missing covariate estimators for the right-censored covariate problem in the unexplored area of informative censoring.
+For an R-code tutorial, please visit [link](https://jesusepfvazquez.github.io/right-censored-covariates/#1_Introduction).